Undergraduate Admissions

 Summer Admissions

-Admission of applicants to any summer session shall be the responsibility of:
+Admission of applicants to any summer session shall be the responsibility of the offices above with the following exception:

-Admission to Summer School by the Office of Undergraduate Admissions, The Graduate School, and Part-Time Classroom Studies shall be in conformity with the provisions set forth in this policy for other undergraduate and graduate admissions.
+Admission during the summer term by the Office of Undergraduate Admissions and the Graduate School shall be in conformity with the provisions set forth in this policy for other undergraduate and graduate admissions.

 Admission as a Summer School visitor by the dean of Summer School shall be in conformity with policies, procedures, and requirements adopted by the Administrative Board of Summer School.
 Each such admission shall terminate as of the last day of that summer term and shall include no commitment, stated or implied, for admission of the student to any subsequent semester or session of the University of North Carolina at Chapel Hill.